svenssonaxel/diff-format/MAIN.md

     Subsequent content lines is a comparison following the usual syntax, using the named snippet in place of the new file, until another right-angle (`>`) status marker.
   * Left-angle (`<`), conversely, for using a named snippet for the old side of the comparison.
 * The name of the snippet.
+  A snippet name must not include any CR or newline characters.
   As a special case, if the name is the empty string, the new or old file is again used for the new or old side of the comparison, starting where it previously left off.
 * Any number of CR characters and a newline character

 A hunk must not end within a snippet.

+Additionally, the following restrictions apply:
-A snippet name may be used several times, but the content must match.
+* A snippet name may be used several times, but the content must be the exact same every time the same snippet name is used, throughout a hintful diff file.

-Any occurrence of a `\r*\n` sequence in effective content (named snippet content or old or new file) must be represented by a `\r*\n` sequence in the hintful diff format file.
+* Any occurrence of a `\r*\n` sequence in effective content (named snippet content or old or new file) must be represented by a `\r*\n` sequence in the hintful diff format file.

-The syntax `\ No newline at end of file` as used in unified hunks is forbidden.
+* The syntax `\ No newline at end of file` as used in unified hunks is forbidden.

-The constraints on where hunks begin and end are the same for hintful and unified hunks:
+* The constraints on where hunks begin and end are the same for hintful and unified hunks.
-The effective content of each side of the comparison must begin at the beginning of a line and end either after a newline character or at the end of a file.

 ### Hintful diff format